 But none of these was as important as the structural design of the Constitution.
 In developing that design, the work of the middle delegates was crucial.
 It would be going too far, perhaps, to insist that without these eight men the Grand Convention could not have succeeded in its undertaking, though a strong argument could be made for such a proposition.
 More modestly, it can be said that without the middle delegates the Constitution would have been something quite different—and that it is questionable whether that different constitution would have been ratified.

 Republished with gracious permission from the Political Science Reviewer (Fall 1987).

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-The featured image is an engraving made prior to 1855 by D.C.
+The featured image is an engraving of Oliver Ellsworth made prior to 1855 by D.C.
 Hinman, from a miniature by Colonel Trumbull in the Trumbull Gallery, Yale College, for The history of Connecticut, from the first settlement of the colony to the adoption of the present constitution, 2.
 It is in the public domain, courtesy of Wikimedia Commons.